A nontraditional Bachelor of Arts Degree Program oriented to the adult student

 Transfer of Credits

-Transfer of credits from an accredited college or university to the Regents Bachelor of Arts Degree Program can be accomplished by having an official transcript of all earned credits sent directly from the institution(s) to the Office of Admissions at Bluefield State College.
+Transfer of credits from any accredited college or university to the Regents Bachelor of Arts Degree Program can be accomplished by having an official transcript of all earned credits sent directly from the institution(s) to the Office of Admissions at Bluefield State College.

+In transferring credits from accredited institutions of higher learning to the Regents Bachelor of Arts Degree Program, all passing grades and accredited correspondence credits are accepted.
 Established policies regarding the transfer of credits between institutions apply to students in the Regents Bachelor of Arts Degree Program.

 Satisfactory results from the Proficiency Examination Program (PEP), the College Level Examination Program (CLEP), the United States Air Force Institute (USAFI), and other similar tests are acceptable for credit.
-The American Council on Education (ACE) recommendations for current and former military service personnel are also honored.
+American Council on Education (ACE) recommendations for current and former military service personnel are also honored.

-Transfer credits are assessed for purposes of meeting requirements in upper-level and lower-level division instruction at the time of entrance into the Regents Bachelor of Arts Degree Program.
+Transfer credits are assessed for purposes of meeting requirements in upper level and lower level division instruction at the time of entrance into the Regents Bachelor of Arts Degree Program.